abapify/throw/README.md

-# Throw an exception
+# Throw anything as exception
-Throw an exception in a minimalistic way
+Throw any object as exception in a minimalistic way.
+The prototype for this class is native javascript [throw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw).

 Here is the idea